 Compare TPR & KNX Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Based in New York City, Tapestry is the parent company of accessories and fashion brand Coach, which accounts for about 80% of its sales and more than 90% of its operating profit.
-Coach products are sold through 900 company-owned stores, e-commerce, and third-party stores in North America, Asia, and Europe.
-Tapestry also owns Kate Spade, which generated 54% of its sales from handbags in fiscal 2024.
+Based in New York City, Tapestry is the parent company of accessories and fashion brand Coach, which accounted for 80% of its revenue and well over 90% of its operating profit in fiscal 2025.
+Handbags accounted for 58% of the brand's fiscal 2025 revenue.
+Coach products are sold through more than 900 company-owned stores, e-commerce, and third-party stores in North America, Asia, and Europe.
+Tapestry also owns Kate Spade (17% of fiscal 2025 revenue), which operates about 170 stores and generated 52% of its sales from handbags in fiscal 2025.
 Kate Spade is known for its colorful patterns and graphics.
-Meanwhile, Tapestry's smallest brand, luxury footwear maker Stuart Weitzman, is set to be sold to Caleres in the summer of 2025.
+Tapestry sold its smallest brand, luxury footwear maker Stuart Weitzman, to Caleres in August 2025.

 Knight-Swift is the largest full-truckload carrier in the US, with a diversified transportation offering.
 Pro forma for the US Xpress deal, about 82% of revenue derives from Knight's asset-based trucking business, with full truckload (for-hire dry van, refrigerated, and dedicated contract) making up 69% and less than truckload 13%.
 Truck brokerage and other asset-light logistics services make up 9% of revenue, with intermodal near 6%.
 Knight's intermodal operations use the Class I railroads for the underlying movement of its shipping containers and include drayage (regional trucking services to and from inland intermodal ramps/terminals).
 The remainder of revenue reflects services offered to shippers and third-party truckers, including equipment maintenance and leasing.